-For calculating the financial indicators, the subsidy from MoMSME is not taken into consideration.

-- To arrive at a more competitive evaluation, the rise in the energy price is not taken into consideration, as monetary value of the savings is directly proportional to the energy price. - The cost of maintenance and operation is taken as 2% of the capital cost for installation of this technology with a yearly increase @5%.
+- For calculating the financial indicators, the subsidy from MoMSME is not taken into consideration. - > It is considered that the motor will be operative for 12 hours a day and for 300 days a year. - To arrive at a more competitive evaluation, the rise in the energy price is not taken into consideration, as monetary value of the savings is directly proportional to the energy price. - The cost of maintenance and operation is taken as 2% of the capital cost for installation of this technology with a yearly increase @5%.

-4.3.1.
-Cash flow analysis
+4.3.1 Cash flow analysis